 Final Hillsborough memorial service cancelled due to coronavirus pandemic

-The Hillsborough Family Support Group was due to hold its last service at the home of Liverpool, 31 years since the disaster.

-The final Hillsborough memorial service, which was due to take place at Anfield on Wednesday, has been postponed due to the coronavirus outbreak.
+The final Hillsborough memorial service, which was due to take place at Anfield on Wednesday, has been postponed due to the coronavirus pandemic.

-The Hillsborough Family Support Group was due to hold its last service at the home of Liverpool, 31 years since the disaster at the side’s FA Cup semi-final in 1989.
+The Hillsborough Family Support Group was due to hold its last service on the 31st anniversary of years the disaster at Liverpool’s FA Cup semi-final in 1989.

 But the service – in memory of the 96 supporters who died in the match against Nottingham Forest – has been postponed due to coronavirus.